IBMDecisionOptimization/cpofzn/README.md

 1. During the build of the `cpofzn` executable a file named `com.ibm.cpo.msc` was generated.
 This file contains information about locations of files needed by Minizinc.
-2. If you open `com.ibm.cpo.msc` with an editor, you should see the fields `executable` and `mznlib`.
-Should you move this file or directory, then this file should be changed accordingly.
+2. If you open `com.ibm.cpo.msc` with an editor, you will see the fields `executable` and `mznlib`.
+Should you move the referenced executable or the mznlib directory somewhere else, then you should change the relevant field(s) in the `com.ibm.cpo.msc` file accordingly.
 Note that the paths should always be absolute.
 3. Copy the file `com.ibm.cpo.msc` into one of the directories searched by MiniZinc for solver configuration files (see the MiniZinc [documentation](https://www.minizinc.org/doc-2.5.0/en/fzn-spec.html#solver-configuration-files)):
-    * `$HOME/.minizinc/solvers` or `Application Data` directory on Windows,
+    * `$HOME/.minizinc/solvers` on Linux and Mac OS
-    * the `minizinc/solvers/` directory of your MiniZinc installation,
+    * the `share/minizinc/solvers/` sub-directory of your MiniZinc installation,
     * in any directory listed in the `MZN_SOLVER_PATH` environment variable.

 ## Usage